microsoft/vscode-cmake-tools/README.md

 ## Change History

-- **v0.2.0** - Various:
-  - Features:
+### Version 0.2.1

+- Fix failure to run on Windows due to line-endings issues

+### Version 0.2.0

 - Added a status bar with some useful controls:
   - Change build type/configuration
   - Start and stop the build with a single click
 - Better support for multi-configuration generators
-  - Fixes:
 - Fix some issues when building on Windows

+### Version 0.1.2

-- **v0.1.2** - Fix bug when building before configuring.
+- Fix bug when building before configuring.

-- **v0.1.1** - Fixes:
+### Version 0.1.1

 - Fix issue where we fail to detect the presence of Ninja when the command is ``ninja-build``.
 - Fix failure to build when configured with a Visual Studio generator.

+### Version 0.1.0

-- **v0.1.0** - First useful release
+- First useful release

 ## Features